-Negotiation skills are important when starting a business; you may need to negotiate a vendor price, license agreement, rental agreement (e.g., incubator space), business services (e.g., a lawyer or consultant), partnership agreement, employee contract, bank loan, or venture capital agreement.
+Negotiation skills are essential when starting a business.
+You may need to negotiate a vendor price, license agreement, rental agreement (e.g., incubator space), business services (e.g., a lawyer or consultant), partnership agreement, employee contract, bank loan, or venture capital agreements.
 Negotiations involve give-and-take.
 For example, you may need to give more equity in your business to an investor to get as much money from the investor as you need.

 5 Best Negotiation Practices